Baydu: Reign

 Baydu was considered easygoing and controllable, and under him, the Ilkhanate was divided among the co-conspirators.
-However, Gaykhatu's death wasn't without consequences, especially Prince Ghazan in Khorasan grew restless.
+However, Gaykhatu's death was not without consequences, especially Prince Ghazan in Khorasan grew restless.
 Baydu explained the fact that Ghazan was away during events leading to Gaykhatu's fall, therefore nobles had no choice but to raise him to throne.
 Nevertheless, Amir Nowruz encouraged Ghazan to take steps against Baydu, because he was nothing but a figurehead under grips of nobles.
 Mar Yahballaha III also noted Baydu being a weak khan.
 Conspirators divided the empire between themselves: Taghachar took governorate of Anatolia, Tuladai gained Persian Iraq and Lorestan, while Qoncoqbal took Shiraz and Shabankara to himself Tukal went back to his ancestral lands in Georgia.
 Meanwhile, his mother-in-law Kurdujin Khatun was installed as governor of Kerman and had Padishah Khatun executed.
 Aq Buqa Jalair, chief commander of Gaykhatu was also killed on demands of Qoncuqbal.

-Ghazan started to move against Baydu towards his headquarters in Azerbaijan.
+Ghazan started to move against Baydu toward his headquarters in Azerbaijan.
 Baydu's forces commanded by Ildar Oghul (his cousin and Prince Ajay's son) met him near Qazvin.
-First battle was won by Ghazan but he had to fall back after realising Ildar's contingent was just a fraction of whole army, leaving Nowruz behind.
-After a short truce, Baydu offered Ghazan co-ruling of Ilkhanate and Nowruz the post of sahib-i divan to which as a counter-condition Ghazan demanded the revenues of his father's hereditary lands in Fars, Persian Iraq and Kerman.
+First battle was won by Ghazan but he had to fall back after realizing Ildar's contingent was just a fraction of whole army, leaving Nowruz behind.
+After a short truce, Baydu offered Ghazan co-ruling of Ilkhanate and Nowruz the post of sahib-i divan to which as a counter-condition Ghazan demanded the revenues of his father's hereditary lands in Fars, Persian Iraq, and Kerman.
 Nowruz denied conditions, which led to its arrest.
 According to an anecdote, he promised to bring Ghazan back tied-up on condition of his release.
 Once he reached Ghazan, he sent back a cauldron to Baydu; a word play on the Turkish word kazan.

 Amir Nowruz promised him the throne and his help on a condition of Ghazan's conversion to Islam.
-Nowruz entered Qazvin with 4000 soldiers and claimed an additional number of 120.000 on his way towards Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates and other powerful emirs like Qurumishi and Chupan.
+Nowruz entered Qazvin with 4,000 soldiers and claimed an additional number of 120,000 on his way toward Azerbaijan which caused panic among masses which was followed by defections of Taghachar's subordinates and other powerful emirs like Qurumishi and Chupan.
 Seeing imminent defeat, Baydu fled to Tukal in Georgia.
-Baydu attempted to escape and flee from Azerbaijan to Georgia, but was taken prisoner near Nakhichevan he was taken to Tabriz and executed on the 5 October 1295, ending the civil war with his successor.
+Baydu attempted to escape and flee from Azerbaijan to Georgia, but was taken prisoner near Nakhchivan he was taken to Tabriz and executed on the 5 October 1295, ending the civil war with his successor.
 Relatives, including his son Qipchaq (d.
 26 September 1295) and Ildar Oghul were also executed.